atecon/coding_guidelines/README.md

+% Proposal for coding conventions for the Hansl scripting language
+% The Gretl Team
+% September 2020

 *Any fool can write code that a computer can understand.*

 *Good programmers write code that humans can understand* — Martin Fowler